oxylabs/perplexity-scraper/README.md

 Since Perplexity responses are dynamically generated, requests can take longer than standard web scraping.
 We recommend setting a timeout of at least 180 seconds when using the Realtime integration method to avoid incomplete results.
 For larger or more complex prompts, consider asynchronous methods like Push-Pull.

----

 ## Learn more

-For a deeper dive into available parameters, advanced integrations, and additional examples, check out the [Perplexity Scraper documentation](link).
+For a deeper dive into available parameters, advanced integrations, and additional examples, check out the [Perplexity Scraper documentation](https://developers.oxylabs.io/scraping-solutions/web-scraper-api/targets/perplexity).

----

 ## Contact us

-If you have questions or need support, reach out to us at [hello@oxylabs.io](mailto:hello@oxylabs.io) or through our [live chat](link).
+If you have questions or need support, reach out to us at [hello@oxylabs.io](mailto:hello@oxylabs.io) or through our [live chat](https://oxylabs.drift.click/oxybot).